mpelletier-vhl/github-tree/README.md

-# github-tree
+# GitHub Tree

-This chrome extension will give you a very basic directory tree for your repo.
+This chrome extension will give you a very basic directory tree for a GitHub repository.

-You probably want to run this on development:
+## Development

+To have `.coffee` files compiled automatically for you, run:

     coffee -w -c *.coffee